moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 ### Compile & Deploy the Example Contract {: #compile-deploy-example-contract }

-First you'll need to compile the example contract:
+First, you'll need to compile the example contract:

 1. Click on the **Compile** tab
 2. Then to compile the interface, click on **Compile SetMessage.sol**